CSteen57/SteenCorp-AD-Lab/Phases/Phase 4/README.md

 ### 3. Password Change and Access Restoration

-As part of the recovery process, I reset the user’s password and selected **User must change password at next logon**.
+For this recovery scenario, I also reset the user’s password and selected **User must change password at next logon**.
 When `STEENCORP\mross` attempted to sign in, Windows required the user to create a new password.
 After completing the password change, the user successfully regained access to the workstation.

 ![User access restored after account unlock](../../Evidence/Validation/Account_Access_Restored.png)